DeltaXML/vscode-xslt-tokenizer/README.md

 # XPath 3.1 Semantic tokens sample

-This extends the Semantic tokens sample to work with an XPath lexer.
+This extends the Semantic tokens VSCode Extenions sample to work with an XPath 3.1 lexer.
 This semantic tokens provider always returns all the tokens in a file.

 ![Screenshot](xpath-demo.png)